111 Industry Experts give their Best IT Career Advice

 David Marshall, vmblog.com

-“If you’re looking to make a move into the world of IT in 2017, my advice to you would be… “never settle.”
+“If you’re looking to make a move into the world of IT, my advice to you would be… “never settle.”

 What I mean by that is simply this: Yes, you will need to have some area of focus in order to get your foot in the door to land your first IT job.
 But don’t stop there.
-2017 is going to be more of the same from 2016 — change.
+This year is going to be more of the same from last year — change.
 Quickly adapt and learn anything and everything you can because what’s popular today may be replaced tomorrow.

-In the IT field of 2017, you’ll want to be well rounded and at least show others that you have a basic understanding of what’s cutting edge.
+In the IT field, you’ll want to be well rounded and at least show others that you have a basic understanding of what’s cutting edge.
 Do that and you might just leap from that entry level position into something new and interesting… and get paid more to do it!”

 Simon Long, simonlong.co.uk